yuds-del/hl-management/README.md

 **ORM & Database:** Prisma dengan SQLite/LibSQL (Serverless ready).
 **Security:** Jose (JWT), Bcryptjs.

-This project uses `next/font` to automatically optimize and load Geist, a new font family for Vercel.
 ##  Aturan Bisnis (Core Logic)

 ## Learn More